Dilhasha/ballerina-dev-website/learn/guides/testing-ballerina-code/mocking.md

 }
 ```

-### Stubbing Member Functions and Variables of an Object
+### Stubbing Member Functions and Variables of Objects

 Instead of creating a test double, you may also choose to create a default mock object and stub the functions to return a specific value or to do nothing.